shreyasgowda63/NS_3/src/network/doc/network-overview.rst

 the NetDevice to UP state and  ``SetDown()`` to bring the NetDevice to DOWN state.
 When a Device transitions to UP state, whether or not the operational state will change is dependent on the type of NetDevice in question.
-For eg. In CsmaNetDevice, if the channel is attached, then operational state can be changed to up immediately whereas in PointToPointNetDevice, operational state changes when the device is connected and there is an active device on other end as well.
+For eg. In CsmaNetDevice, if the channel is attached, then operational state will change to UP immediately whereas in PointToPointNetDevice, operational state changes when the device is connected and there is an active device on other end as well.
 When a device is brought to DOWN state, the operational state also changes to DOWN state.